Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency: Methods

-Opting for a binary classification problem, the label for this study was income, which was segmented into a binary categorical segmented as either greater than 50k or less than or equal to 50k per year \cite{adult_2}.
+We used two tabular datasets from the UCI Machine Learning Repository: Adult (Census Income) with 48,842 instances and 14 features \cite{adult_2}, and Bank Marketing with 45,211 instances and 16 features \cite{bank_marketing_222}.
+Opting for a binary classification problem, the label under study was income for the Adult Cencus data, which was segmented into a binary categorical segmented as either greater than 50k or less than or equal to 50k per year.
+For the Bank data, the label was whether each client subscribed a term deposit (yes or no).

-Standard preprocessing of the data was undertaken which included removing rows with null values, encoding categorical variables to ensure compatibility with specific models, and normalized numerical features.
+Standard preprocessing of the data was undertaken for both datasets, including removing rows with null values, encoding categorical variables, and standardizing the feature space.
 Categorical features were encoded using LabelEncoder, converting each category into a numerical value.
 All numerical features were standardized using StandardScaler.
-The standardized numerical features and encoded categorical features are combined into a single feature matrix, which is then used for training and evaluating the machine learning models.
-Following the preprocessing step, a total of 33,000 samples remained.
+The standardized numerical features and encoded categorical features were combined into a single feature matrix, which was then used for training and evaluating the machine learning models.

-The following set of experiments was then performed:
+The following set of experiments was then performed on both datasets:

-\subsubsection{Experiment 1:}
+\subsubsection{Experiment 1}

-\textbf{Determine if Effect Size Correlates to Performance Across datasets and feature mixes.}
+\textbf{Determine if effect size correlates to performance across datasets and feature mixes.}

 \textbf{Experiment 1.1: Different subsets of data, with the same set of Features, (i.e., different mix of rows within the same dataset)}